-Thanks to the efforts of a broad-based community task force, coordinated by the Volunteer Park Trust, Seattle Parks & Recreation has removed the inaccurate and offensive plaque commemorating the volunteer soldiers of the Wars of 1898 (also known as the Spanish-American War) for whom the park is named.
+The inaccurate plaque commemorated the volunteer soldiers of the Wars of 1898 (also known as the Spanish-American War), for whom the park is named.

 The effort to remove the plaque began with community member Shamika Rivera’s request to Parks and it was bolstered by an op-ed, “The big lie in Volunteer Park,” published in the Northwest Asian Weekly by University of Washington history professor Dr. Christoph Giebel.

 The Trust reached out to community members who were interested in seeing the plaque addressed, and representatives of a number of organizations, university professors, and community members came together to form the task force.
-Two weeks ago, the task force sent a joint letter requesting the plaque’s removal to Seattle Parks & Recreation.
+Following that meeting, the task force sent a joint letter requesting the plaque’s removal to Seattle Parks & Recreation.
 It was signed by representatives from:

 · El Centro De La Raza